alexrobertsonuk/ga4-for-content-designers/docs/README.md

 # GA4 for content designers: a practical guide

 ## About this guide
+This guide is written for content designers:

+- at any level
+- with or without existing GA4 (Google Analytics 4) experience
-This guide explains how content designers can use GA4 (Google Analytics 4) to explore user behaviour and inform content design decisions.
+- who want a practical starting point to use GA4 to explore user behaviour and inform content design decisions

 It covers: